WisconsinRobotics/WRoverPlayground/src/topic_training/src/Begin_Here.md

 2. you will interpret the array and determine if the robot should go left, right, or straight ahead
 3. and the Publisher will send the speed values for the left and right motors to the rover.

-Go into the MotorChallenge(.cpp or .py) file.
+Go into the MotorChallenge(.cpp or .py) file in the directory /workspaces/WRoverPlayground/src/topic_training/src.
 This is where you will be writing your code.
 Feel free to use the examples provided in this training and any other resources that will be useful.
 The CMakeLists.txt file should already be set up to run your code.